 Q: Does HydraMé use a preservative system?

+A: Absolutely!
 Our product contains purified water, as do many other personal care products.
 Water is a natural breeding ground for a host of microorganisms including mold, fungus, yeast and bacteria.
 Although some microorganisms are benign, others pose a serious health risk.
 In any case, our product is treated to ensure safety for consumer use.

 HydraMé uses a paraben-free preservative system, Phenoxyethanol-a 6 carbon phenyl ring (aromatic ring) with a 2 carbon ethanol (ether functionality) attached to it.
 The phenyl ring covers the ethanol and keeps it stable–preventing it from reacting with the skin…meaning…no burning no stinging.
 Phenoxyethanol is a broad spectrum anti-microbial effective against bacteria, yeast and mold.